Near Dark: Plot

-One night, Caleb Colton, a young man in a small town, meets an attractive young drifter named Mae.
+One night, Caleb Colton, a young man in a small Oklahoma town, meets an attractive young drifter named Mae.
 Just before sunrise, she bites him on the neck and runs off.
 The rising sun causes Caleb's flesh to smoke and burn.
 Mae arrives with a group of roaming vampires in an RV and takes him away.
 The most psychotic of the vampires, Severen, wants to kill Caleb but Mae reveals that she has already turned him.
 Their charismatic leader, Jesse Hooker, reluctantly agrees to allow Caleb to remain with them for a week to see if he can learn to hunt and gain the group's trust.
 Caleb is unwilling to kill to feed, which alienates him from the others.
 To protect him, Mae kills for him and then has him drink from her wrist.

 Jesse's group enters a bar and kills the occupants.
 They set the bar on fire and flee the scene.
 All except Mae want to kill Caleb after he endangers them by letting the only living occupant escape, but after Caleb endangers himself to help them escape their motel room during a daylight police raid, Jesse and the others are grateful and temporarily mollified.
-A camaraderie commences, with Caleb asking Jesse how old he is and Jesse responding that he "fought for the South" (during the American Civil War, 1861-1865), making him about 150 years old (Severen had earlier suggested he and Jesse started the Great Chicago Fire of 1871).
+A camaraderie commences, with Caleb asking Jesse how old he is and Jesse responding that he "fought for the South" (during the American Civil War), making him about 150 years old (Severen had earlier suggested he and Jesse started the Great Chicago Fire of 1871).

 Meanwhile, Caleb's father has been searching for Jesse's group.
 A child vampire in the group, Homer, meets Caleb's sister, Sarah, and wants to turn her into his companion, but Caleb objects.
 While the group argues, Caleb's father arrives and holds them at gunpoint, demanding that Sarah be released.
 Jesse taunts him into shooting him, then regurgitates the bullet before wrestling the gun away.
 In the confusion, Sarah opens a door, letting in the sunlight and forcing the vampires back.
 Burning, Caleb escapes with his family.